BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 #### **L. Prepare Instructions for Heirs and/or Executor**

 1. [  ] Print instructions for Heirs and/or Executor on waterproof paper, with information on bitcoin exchange accounts, spare hot wallets, and other digital assets.
-See example letter below.
+See example letter in [Appendix I](#appendix-i-sample-digital-assets-letter).

 #### **M. Store in Safes** [^16]
 1. [  ] Sign the plastic case of your Ledgers with a permanent marker, or use an engraving tool to sign it.[^17]